 The Chinese Lantern Festival in Philadelphia, PA, is held each year in Franklin Square.
 First held in 2016, this festival showcases more than two dozen large Chinese lanterns and offers a great look into the culture of this amazing country.

 Having personally visited several lantern festivals in Asia, I can attest that the Philadelphia Chinese Lantern Festival is amazingly well done and offers an authentic look into these great cultural events.

 I also enjoyed the variety of food available during the Philadelphia Chinese Lantern Festival.
-Square Burger, which has a permanent stand in Franklin Square, offers several Asian themed dishes during the event.
+Square Burger, which has a permanent stand in Franklin Square, offers several Asian-themed dishes during the event.
 There are also several pop-up vendors offering a variety of Asian (not just Chinese) dishes.
 Visitors can also sip both local and Asian beers and Asian-inspired cocktails at the festival’s beer garden.

 Overall, I’d highly recommend a visit to the Chinese Lantern Festival in Philadelphia.

-If you’re looking for something to do after the festival, take a stroll though nearby Chinatown.
+If you’re looking for something to do after the festival, take a stroll through nearby Chinatown.
 The lights and atmosphere of this area of town really come out at night, and it’s almost like taking a trip to Asia without leaving Philadelphia.

 For more information or to purchase tickets for the Philadelphia Chinese Lantern Festival, visit the festival’s website.

 Still not convinced?
 Scroll down to see even more photos of the Chinese Lantern Festival in Philly.
 Looking for more?
 Check out our favorite things to do at Christmas in Philly, our favorite breweries in Philadelphia, and the best places to get an authentic cheesesteak.

 Note: My visit to the Philadelphia Chinese Lantern Festival was hosted by the event.
 However, the opinions expressed are my own.